 But do drip campaigns really work?
 Yup: According to research collected by the team behind the email-marketing suite Emma, relevant targeted emails produce 18-times more revenue than globally-broadcasted ones.
 Perhaps that's not so surprising, since they also found that people who read your drip emails are far more likely to click the links in them, with a 119% increase in click rate from drip emails.

 That’s huge, especially considering that you can reuse content, and everything is sent out automatically.
 You can have specific drip campaigns for educating users, rewarding your best customers, helping people who hit a certain page on your site, and more.
 Most importantly, though, is that you can pin-point user groups with drip emails, segmenting your email list, and reaching the right people when they're ready to buy.
-As email marketing tool Sendloop points out on their blog, you can segment your list based on demographics, purchase history, and which emails that user has opened in the past, leading to more conversions and fewer unsubscribes.
+You can segment your list based on demographics, purchase history, and which emails that user has opened in the past, leading to more conversions and fewer unsubscribes.

 Like any good thing, you don’t want to overdo it.
 Too many drip emails will only annoy your customers.
 But a thoughtful set of drip emails can be the perfect way to remind people to buy your product, teach them how to use your tool once they’ve purchased it, and get new subscribers up-to-speed on your email newsletter.
 And the more specific your segments, the more likely you are to get interaction and interest from your subscribers—we’ll do a deeper dive into building segments later in the post.